Space-lisk/spacelisk-js/README.md

 console.log("hash:", data.hash)
 ```

-If you want to would like to use a paymaster, you can pass the paymaster address as a second argument to sendUserOp.
+If you would like to use a paymaster, you can pass the paymaster address as a second argument to sendUserOp.

 ```ts
 const data = await account.sendUserOp(